Categories

 Here are some notes / interesting products/thoughts that were mentioned (apologies this is more of a set of notes for me than a proper blog post – if I get time I will refine this!)

+Started the day on a conference call back to the office so had to miss the keynote which was a shame.
 Met with several former colleagues from my last company (and former colleagues from my current company) so was a bit of a blast from the past at times.

 There appear to be a lot of development and interest around NoSQL / document based databases at the moment – definitely something to keep an eye on as it matures as a technology.